ILYMUN/gatsby-website/README.md

 5.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-6.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
-Prettier is a tool to help keep the formatting of your code consistent.
-Run `npm run format` to format all the files.

-7.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
+6.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-8.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+7.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-9.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
+8.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-10. **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
+9. **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

-11. **`package-lock.json`** (See `package.json` below, first).
+10. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-12. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 ## 💫 Deployment

 Deployment is very simple.
-A CI/CD pipeline is set up with Travis to run any time this repository changes.
-This pipeline will build the production version of the website from the latest master and deploys the changes to [ILYMUN/ilymun.github.io](https://github.com/ILYMUN/ilymun.github.io) which are then live at [ilymun.github.io/](https://ilymun.github.io/).
+A GitHub action is run on every commit to master.
+This action will build the production version of the website from the latest master and deploys the changes to [ILYMUN/ilymun.github.io](https://github.com/ILYMUN/ilymun.github.io) which are then live at [ilymun.github.io/](https://ilymun.github.io/).
 The pipeline takes a couple of minutes to run, so changes are only live a couple minutes after changes are commited to the repository.

 ## 🎓 Learning